open-policy-agent/eopa/docs/data-filtering/explanation/testing.md

 ## Filter Effects Testing

-Enterprise OPA provides a helper method for testing the _effect of data filtering_ on provided data: the `filter.helper()` built-in function provided via `data.system.eopa.utils.tests.v1.filter`
+EOPA provides a helper method for testing the _effect of data filtering_ on provided data: the `filter.helper()` built-in function provided via `data.system.eopa.utils.tests.v1.filter`

 In the following Rego files, we have the filter rules, and a set of unit tests using those helpers: